-Wilderness First Aid
+About Our Wilderness First Aid Course

-Wilderness First Aid (WFA) is a course for everyone planning a remote high adventure ranging from lay responders to medical professionals.
-It focuses on prevention, assessment, and treatment for an ill or injured person in a remote environment where definitive care by 911 responders is not readily available.
+Wilderness First Aid (WFA) is a course for everyone planning a remote high adventure, ranging from lay responders to medical professionals.
+It focuses on prevention, assessment, and treatment for ill or injured people in a remote environment where definitive care by 911 responders is not readily available.
 This delayed transport is defined as being an hour or more away from advanced care.

-Wilderness First Aid Basic is 8 hours
+- Wilderness First Aid Basic is 8 Hours

-Wilderness First Aid Standard is 16 hours (Meets The Boy Scouts of America curriculum)
+- Wilderness First Aid Standard is 16 Hours (Meets the Boy Scouts of America Curriculum)

-Wilderness First Aid Advanced is 36 hours.
+- Wilderness First Aid Advanced is 36 Hours

 Whether you’re a volunteer, first responder, hiking enthusiast, or a seasoned medical professional, having the skills to navigate various outdoor terrains makes you even more helpful when an emergency arises.
 In our wilderness first aid classes, you’ll learn the fundamentals of treating various injuries and medical issues while dealing with harsh environmental factors.

 Additionally, our crew specializes in scenario-based training, so you’re always prepared.
 Drawing on years of hands-on experience, our highly skilled instructors walk you through a variety of exercises designed to prepare you for handling everything from broken bones to abdominal injuries.